FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 ### Waiting for the DOM to be loaded

 A common use case is to wait for the DOM to be loaded before executing any script.
-In jQuery this is done with the `ready` method; with vanilla JavaScript, we can use the `DOMContentLoaded` event.
+In jQuery, this is done with the `ready` method; with vanilla JavaScript, we can use the `DOMContentLoaded` event.

 ```js
 $(document).ready(() => {